 No food, no water, no government, no obligation, no order.
 Discover a chillingly powerful and prescient dystopian vision from one of Europe's greatest writers.
 A driver waiting at the traffic lights goes blind.
 An ophthalmologist tries to diagnose his distinctive white blindness, but is affected before he can read the textbooks.
 It becomes a contagion, spreading throughout the city.
 Trying to stem the epidemic, the authorities herd the afflicted into a mental asylum where the wards are terrorised by blind thugs.
 And when fire destroys the asylum, the inmates burst forth and the last links with... continue

-The award-winning speculative debut novel, now in English for the first time!
-In the far north of the Scandinavian Union, now occupied by the power state of New Qian, seventeen-year-old Noria Kaitio studies to become a tea master like her father.
-It is a position that holds great responsibility and a dangerous secret.
-Tea masters alone know the location of hidden water sources, including the natural spring that once provided water for her whole village.
-When Noria's father dies, the secret of the spring reaches the new military commander . . . and the power of the army is vast indeed.
-But the ... continue
+An amazing, award-winning speculative fiction debut novel by a major new talent, in the vein of Ursula K. Le Guin.
+Global warming has changed the world’s geography and its politics.
+Wars are waged over water, and China rules Europe, including the Scandinavian Union, which is occupied by the power state of New Qian.
+In this far north place, seventeen-year-old Noria Kaitio is learning to become a tea master like her father, a position that holds great responsibility and great secrets.
+Tea masters alone know the location of hidden water sources, including the natural spring that Noria’s father te... continue

 George Orwell's Nineteen Eighty-Four is unquestionably the most famous dystopian novel of all times.
 Written in the year of 1948, the author swapped the last two digits while describing a future totalitarian society where the minds, attitudes and actions of the subjects are thoroughly scrutinized by the "Thought Police", suspected dissidents tracked down and where the worship of the mythical party leader Big Brother is forced upon the masses.
 The low-ranking party member Winston Smith begins secretly to question the whole system and initiates a forbidden love affair with another party member.